 New logic has been added to prompt long time unregistered users to buy or register SNIP after 100 evaluation uses.
 After additional further uses, unregistered users must now not run SNIP for a 1 hour period of time which grows with use.
 This was motivated by a few users employing virtual machines to abuse the evaluation process.

 The display logic used in the RTCM3 viewer was reworked to reduce the impact of an end user opening and viewing several data stream for displays in SNIP at once.

 The character set used in SNIP console reporting was moved from ASCII to be a full UTF-8 in anticipation of developing language packages for SNIP.

-As always, purchasing SNIP entitles the owner to free lifetime upgrades with no fees.
-We anticipate that release 1.12 will be the last at the current pricing level, so you may want to consider purchases or upgrades sooner rather then later.
-Release 2.x will have a 30% higher cost point along with further new features.
+As always, purchasing SNIP entitles the owner to free lifetime upgrades with no fees – so best not to wait too long.
+We anticipate that release 1.12 will be the last at the current pricing level, so you may want to consider purchases or upgrades sooner rather than later.
+Release 2.x will have a 30% higher cost point along with its continued new features.
 And as always, the free Lite model of SNIP will be continued to support small users.

 The revision 1.10.0 (production) built for use with all 32/64 bit Windows platforms was released on July 12th 2017.

 The release for 64 bit Ubuntu platforms was also released the same day, and henceforth will use the same release numbering.